-Ten questions skeptics often ask PMI5 min read
+Ten questions skeptics often ask PMIUpdated 19 Oct 2023 · 5 min read

 Philip Morris International (PMI) is in the midst of a huge company-wide transformation.
-We have committed energy, money and resources to building our future on smoke-free products.
-Science, innovation and technology have allowed for the development of
+We have committed energy, money, and resources to build our future on smoke-free products.
+Science, innovation, and technology have allowed for the development of

-a new category of tobacco and nicotine products that do not involve combustion or smoke.
+a new category of tobacco and nicotine products that do not involve combustion, and therefore, smoke.

 In an ideal world, all smokers would quit tobacco and nicotine altogether.
 But we do not live in an ideal world.
-According to the World Health Organization (WHO), there will still be 1.1 billion people who choose to smoke in 20251.
-Our ambition is to convince all adult smokers who will otherwise continue smoking cigarettes to switch to scientifically substantiated smoke-free products as soon as possible.
-Our vision is that these products one day replace cigarettes.
+According to the World Health Organization (WHO), there will still be roughly one billion people who choose to smoke in 2025.1 Our ambition is to convince all adult smokers who will otherwise continue smoking cigarettes to switch to scientifically substantiated smoke-free products as soon as possible.
+Our vision is that these products will one day replace cigarettes.

-Here, our VP Scientific & Public Communications Dr. Moira Gilchrist responds to ten skeptical questions about PMI’s transformation posed by Emeritus Professor Simon Chapman, an Australian tobacco control activist.
+Here, our VP Strategic & Scientific Communications, Dr. Moira Gilchrist (pictured above), responds to 10 skeptical questions about PMI’s transformation posed by Emeritus Professor Simon Chapman, an Australian tobacco control activist.
 Although Moira has offered to meet Professor Chapman to discuss his questions, he has so far declined to talk to her.

 You say you want smokers to switch to IQOS or quit, yet Philip Morris USA refers to cigarettes as their “core product” on their website.
 Are cigarettes also PMI’s “core product” if cigarettes contribute to the biggest percentage of your income?

 Philip Morris USA is a separate company from Philip Morris International.
 Philip Morris USA is owned by Altria and is neither an affiliate of PMI nor part of the same corporate organization.
-In 2018, nearly 14 percent of PMI’s total net revenues were from our smoke-free products, driven primarily by IQOS.2 This area of our business, in line with our goals, continues to grow.
-We aim to achieve at least 38 percent of our net revenues from this product line by 2025.
-We are transforming our business away from cigarettes to smoke-free alternatives as quickly as possible.
-But PMI does not control the speed at which this happens on our own: governments, regulators, scientists and tobacco control activists all play a role.
+As of September 30, 2023, approximately 36.2 percent of PMI’s total net revenue comes from our smoke-free products, driven primarily by IQOS.2 This area of our business, in line with our goals, continues to grow.
+We aim to achieve over two-thirds of our net revenues from smoke-free products by 2030.3 We are transforming our business away from cigarettes to smoke-free alternatives as quickly as possible.
+But PMI does not control the speed at which this happens on our own: Governments, regulators, scientists, and tobacco control activists all play a role.
 We encourage everyone to engage in a debate on how to bring solutions to men and women who don’t quit smoking in as short a time frame as possible.

 The largest chunk of PMI’s income is from its traditional tobacco products.
 Are sales and marketing employees in this section of the company still trying to increase sales?

 We are a company in transition and are fully committed to our smoke-free vision.
-Our efforts are to get people who would otherwise continue smoking to switch to less-harmful alternatives.
+Our efforts are to get people who would otherwise continue smoking to switch to less harmful alternatives.
 Today, the majority of our business is still represented by cigarettes, but our goal is to replace those with reduced-risk products as fast as possible.
-In only four years, we have launched smoke-free products in almost one-quarter of the countries in which we operate.3 In some countries, like Australia, we are unable to launch them due to regulations banning or severely restricting their sales.
-In those countries men and women who don’t quit cigarettes are being denied the opportunity to switch to better alternatives.
+As of September 30, 2023, we have launched smoke-free products in 82 markets worldwide.2 In some countries, such as Australia, we are unable to launch them due to regulations banning or severely restricting their sales.
+In those countries, men and women who don’t quit cigarettes are being denied the opportunity to switch to better alternatives.

-Last year, PMI supported Philippine Tobacco Institute’s successful legal battle against the city of Balanga, Luzon’s plans to impose a smoking ban on its university campus and surrounding areas.
+In 2018, PMI supported Philippine Tobacco Institute’s successful legal battle against the city of Philippine city of Balanga’s plans to impose a smoking ban on its university campus and surrounding areas.
 Doesn’t this move away from your message of wanting a smoke-free future?
-So you say you want people to quit smoking, but only if they switch to IQOS, is that it?
-And if not you will continue fight effective tobacco control as usual?
+You want people to quit smoking, but only if they switch to IQOS, is that it?
+And if not, you will continue to fight effective tobacco control as usual?

-In order to establish a smoke-free world, governments, regulators and private organizations need to work together to establish the most effective way to ensure adult smokers—who would otherwise continue to smoke – switch from cigarettes to better
+In order to establish a smoke-free world, governments, regulators, and private organizations need to work together to establish the most effective way to ensure adult smokers who would otherwise continue to smoke switch from cigarettes to better alternatives.

 The Philippine Tobacco Institute’s challenges to two Balanga City local tobacco control ordinances were based on a number of factors, including the extreme nature of the ordinances, which would deny adult smokers the opportunity to switch to smoke-free products.
 We encourage regulators to differentiate between cigarettes and smoke-free alternatives, such as heated tobacco products and e-cigarettes.
 Risk-proportionate, differentiated regulations can help shift smokers who don’t quit to less harmful alternatives.